YellowbrickData/YmSamples/noaa-ghcn-pds/README.md

 ### Samples

-Here is a sample query that shows the days it snowed in virginia during the last year by different observation points.
+Here is a sample query that shows the days it snowed in Virginia during the last year, as recorded at different observation points:

 ``` sql
 select s.name, o.year_date, count(*)